Santarém, Pará: Controversy around Cargill soybean port

 In 2003, the US-based corporation Cargill completed a port facility for processing soybean in Santarém.
 The port has dramatically stimulated soybean production in the area due to improving the transport of the commodity crop.
 Although the company complied with state legislation, it failed to comply with a federal law requiring an Environmental Impact Statement.
 Instead, Cargill contested in court its need to comply.
 In late 2003 Greenpeace launched a campaign claiming the new port has increased deforestation of local rain forest, damaging the regional habitat, as farmers have cleared land to make way for soy crops.

 In February 2006, the federal courts in Brazil gave Cargill six months to complete the environmental assessment.
 This ruling came as part of a broader popular backlash against the port; while it was initially supported by locals who hoped for jobs, opinion has turned against it as the jobs have not appeared.
 In July 2006, federal prosecutor Felícia Pontes Jr. suggested that the government was close to shutting down the port.

 Cargill responded to criticisms of the port by emphasizing its contribution to encouraging economic development in the local province, one of the poorest in Brazil.
 It says that "extreme measures," such as closing the port, are not necessary because "Soybean occupies less than 0.6 percent of the land in the Amazon biome today."
 Cargill also points to its partnership with The Nature Conservancy to encourage farmers around Santarém to comply with Brazilian law that requires 80% of forest cover to be left intact in Amazon forest areas while the land is being cultivated.

+After Indigenous groups blockaded the port for 33 days, the Brazilian government revoked a decree which privatized sections of the Tapajós, Madeira and Tocantins rivers.